unit calculator

 How to use this calculator

 1. Enter a volume in milliliters (mL).
-This might be from a product label, recipe, or travel container.
+This might come from a product label, recipe, travel container, or lab measurement.

-3. Review the fluid ounce result and, if needed, round to the precision required for your recipe, packaging, or regulation.
+3. Review the fluid‑ounce result and, if needed, round to the precision required for your recipe, packaging, or regulatory context.

 Inputs explained